ski-freak/quartz/content/notes/Posts/Other/On Ratings & Rankings.md

 Edit: You would probably also want a way of saying something has a margin of error but only really in one direction, like you may want to put it higher but definitely not lower, for example.

+#### Suggestions recieved:
+Agrabou:
+- There's ways you can do a large set of 1v1 direct comparisons between maps and end up with an ordered ranking based on your answers.
+I would think that would lead to easier decisions only because it lets you make decisions you would otherwise think might be wrong or be unable to decide on.
+I think this would be useful for making an initial list to then edit though.

 ---
 More: [Posts](./tags/posts)